glucometers-tech/glucometer-protocols/abbott/freestyle-precision-neo.md

-# FreeStyle Precision Neo / FreeStyle Optium Neo
+# FreeStyle Precision Neo, Optium Neo, Optium Neo H

 Reverse engineered by [Diego Elio Pettenò](mailto:flameeyes@flameeyes.eu).

 ## Important device notes

+Abbott markets a number of similar meters with a different set of features enabled for each in different markets.
+These differences appear to be implemented similarly to the selection of glucose units used in display/reporting.

+The known devices sharing the same base protocol are the following:

+  * **FreeStyle Precision Neo**, marketed in the United States;
+  * **FreeStyle Optium Neo**, marketed in Europe;
+  * **FreeStyle Optium Neo H**.

-The FreeStyle Precision Neo is a glucometer that can also read special β-ketones testing strips.
-Unfortunately those strips are not available in Europe, so the reverse engineering in this document is
+The FreeStyle Precision Neo (at the very least) can also read special β-ketones testing strips.
+Unfortunately compatible strips are not available in Europe, so the reverse engineering in this document does not include information about them.

-The FreeStyle Precision Neo has the same protocol as the FreeStyle Optium Neo.
-Although the devices are very much alike they appear to have different feature sets.

-FreeStyle Precision Neo is only available within the United States, while FreeStyle Optium Neo is only available outside of the United States.

 ### USB IDs